Approval Date: 2011-05-19

 To provide a framework for the management of emergencies, which sets forth the authority and responsibilities for university preparedness, prevention/mitigation, response, and recovery from all-hazards emergencies.

-Emergency Management Program (the Program) All emergency, safety related functional subplans, policies, procedures and protocols; any human/financial resources; marketing messages; computing and communications hardware and software; training programs; etc., which collectively address the responsibilities associated with the four strategic pillars of emergency management.
+Emergency Management Program (the Program) – All emergency, safety related functional subplans, policies, procedures and protocols; any human/financial resources; marketing messages; Information Technology Services hardware and software; training programs; etc., which collectively address the responsibilities associated with the four strategic pillars of emergency management.

 The EMSC shall have overall responsibility for the Program.